Mugen-Builders/cartesi-coprocessor-yolov8/README.md

 ```

 > [!NOTE]
-> Although this README provides instructions for the devnet environment, this application can be deployed on testnet and hosted on an infrastructure provided for the Experimental Week.
+> Although this README provides instructions for the devnet environment, this application can be deployed on testnet and hosted on an infrastructure provided by Cartesi.
 Follow the intructions provided [here](https://docs.mugen.builders/cartesi-co-processor-tutorial/deploy).

 ### Demo